roloran/RDCP-Specs/rdcp_v04_overview.md

 Details about cryptographic signature data are given below in the RDCP Message Authentication and Encryption section.

+### Heartbeat messages

+When the LoRa channel is otherwise free, `MGs` can optionally send `HEARTBEAT` messages periodically (e.g., every 30 minutes) to indicate that they are online. `HEARTBEAT` messages by `MGs` use the `HQ multicast address` as `Destination`, but are not relayed by `DAs`.
+They also use `0x0000` as `Sequence Number`, bypassing duplicate checks performed by `DAs`. `DAs` process these messages by recording the `Origin` and a timestamp.
+No `RDCP Payload` is used by `MGs`.

+`DAs` can optionally send aggregated `HEARTBEAT` messages to the `HQ multicast address` periodically (e.g., every 30 minutes), which are relayed and contain a valid `Sequence Number`.
+The `RDCP Payload` consists of:

+- (16 bit) Number of unique `MG` devices from which the `DA` has received at least one `HEARTBEAT` message since the last report.
+- (0-182 bytes) `RDCP addresses` of those `MGs` (16 bit each).
+This list is currently truncated if there are more than 91 relevant devices.

 ## RDCP Relaying and Flooding

 `RDCP Messages` with an `HQ` or `MG` device as `Origin` are first sent to an `Entry Point` `DA` over the 868 MHz LoRa channel.
 The `Entry Point` `DA` sends the message over the 433 MHz channel.
 At least one other `DA` is expected to receive the message.
 In the `RDCP Header`, up to three other `DAs` are designated as `First Hops`.
 Each first hop `Relay` sends the message after delaying for the assigned number of `Timeslots` and designates up to three `DAs` as `Second Hops`.
 This procedure is repeated until also the third hop `Relays` have sent the message.

 Therefore, the same message is sent multiple times by different `Senders` and each `Sender` (including `HQ` and `MG` devices) sends several `RDCP Message Types` multiple times according to the specified values for the `Retransmission Counter`.
 To ensure that each unique message is only processed once by each device, a `duplicate filtering` mechanism is used: `Properly received` `RDCP Messages` are checked for being already known based on their `Origin` and their `Sequence Number`.
 A message is only new if it uses a higher `Sequence Number` than any previous message by the same `Origin`.
 Messages that are not new are not processed any further; for this reason, re-sending old `OAs` is an uncritical operation (when responding to a `FETCH ALL NEW MESSAGES` request) and, e.g., `CITIZEN REPORT` messages not acknowledged by an `HQ` device must be sent with a fresh `Sequence Number` in a retry attempt.
+As an exception, `HEARTBEAT` messages sent by `MGs` use a fixed `Sequence Number` of `0x0000` but still are processed `DA`-internally; the intention here is to avoid `Sequence Number` overflows for `MGs`, which cannot be reset as easily as for the rest of the `RDCP Infrastructure`.

 An `RDCP Message` counts as `properly received` when it has a valid `Checksum` field in its `RDCP Header`.
 Messages with an invalid `Checksum` are treated as if they were never received, as any information contained in their `RDCP Header` and `RDCP Payload` are unreliable.